-Your first step (after backing up or saving any data) is to remove the hard drive from the computer.
-This usually requires a small screwdriver and opening up the case.
+Usually, removing the hard drive requires a small screwdriver and opening up the case.
 Many desktops open from the back, while most laptops open from the bottom.

 Are you a handy, do-it-yourself type person?
 If so, then here’s a drive destruction method you will enjoy.
 You will need some specialty screwdrivers, some sandpaper, and a willingness to dig around inside the hard drive case.
 Power tools are optional.

 You don’t need to mangle an entire hard drive in order to ruin its contents.
 Traditional hard drives, not to be confused with the Solid State Drives (SSD) used in some computers, have a small disk inside called a platter.
 The platter is what holds your information.
 It looks a lot like a mini CD.

 You will need a specialty star-shaped Torx screwdriver to open the drive casing and access the platter.
 Remove the screws, pop open the case, and then undo any other screws and hardware pieces holding the disk in place.
 Your drive may contain more than one platter, so be sure to get them all.

 Now take some gritty sandpaper and rough up the surface of the platters to render them inoperable.
 Remember to follow the usual safety protocols if you choose to handle this task with a power sander or grinder.
 Wear gloves, eye protection, and a mask to avoid breathing in any particles.

 IS YOUR HARD DRIVE FAILING?
 3 ways to save lost files from a failing hard drive